 Like every year, summer is the season of showing attractive movies of all genres: horror, action, psychological - emotional, and especially indispensable are animated movies for children.

-The famous Japanese animated film Doraemon: Nobita and the Adventures of the Picture World (released on May 23) is dominating the Vietnamese box office, ranking first, earning over VND142 billion.
-Released at the end of May, the action film Mission: Impossible - The Last Karma starring Tom Cruise, with a budget of up to USD400 million, has currently earned a global revenue of USD450 million, of which VND36.7 billion in Vietnam alone.
+The famous Japanese animated film Doraemon: Nobita and the Adventures of the Picture World (released on May 23) is dominating the Vietnamese box office, ranking first, earning over 142 billion VND.
+Released at the end of May, the action film Mission: Impossible - The Last Karma starring Tom Cruise, with a budget of up to 400 million USD, has currently earned a global revenue of 450 million USD, of which 36.7 billion VND is earned in Vietnam alone.

-The anticipated blockbuster in June is How to Train Your Dragon , directed by Dean DeBlois, the creator of the hit animated series of the same name.
-The film, which will premiere on June 13, revolves around Hiccup (played by Mason Thames), who lives on the island of Berk and takes part in a dragon training course with other boys and girls his age.
+The anticipated blockbuster of June is How to Train Your Dragon , directed by Dean DeBlois, the creator of the hit animated series of the same name.
+The film, which will premiere on June 13, revolves around Hiccup (played by Mason Thames), who lives on the island of Berk and takes part in a dragon training course with his peers.

 On the same day, June 13, the Vietnamese box office welcomed the Super 5 , marking the return of Korean actor Yoo Ah-in.
 The film follows 5 ordinary people who suddenly "win the lottery" and unexpectedly possess superpowers after a strange organ transplant.